criscara-dev/dendron-template/vault/custom-object.md

 # Custom object

 - A custom object is created by a developer to capture and manage additional data based on specific business requirements
-- After you created it, you need to set the permission to access it to the user(s) via a custom profile or via a [[permission-set]]
+- After you created it, you need to set the permission to access it to the user(s) via a custom profile or via a [[salesforce-platform.permission-set]]